WallarooLabs/wally/documentation/content/operators-manual/resilience-crash.md

     weight: 30
 toc: true
 ---
 Wallaroo is designed with built-in resilience.
 However, since the operations involved with maintaining resilience can impact performance, this mode is off by default.
-For python users, we provide a separate binary with resilience enabled: `machida-resilience` (and `machida3-resilience` for Python 3) as part of the default installation.
-For Go and Ponyc users, to enable resilience in a Wallaroo application, the binary needs to be built with `-D resilience` if using the `ponyc` compiler directly, or with `resilience=on` if using our Makefile build system (as is the case with `Machida`).
+For Pony users, to enable resilience in a Wallaroo application, the binary needs to be built with `-D resilience` if using the `ponyc` compiler directly, or with `resilience=on` if using our Makefile build system.

 ## How Does Wallaroo Implement Resilience